Service-SI-OPCO-Atlas/create-react-app-inner-buildpack/README.md

 Development
 -----------

-Use Ruby 1.9.3 as built-in to Cedar-14.
+Use Nodejs instead of Ruby

-Run tests: `bundle exec rake`